solana-foundation/developer-content/content/courses/native-onchain-development/hello-world-program.md

 Afterwards, execute `npm start`.
 This command will:

 1. Generate a new keypair and create a `.env` file if it doesn't already exist.
-2. Airdrop some SOL on the Devnet.
+2. Airdrop some SOL onto this account on devnet.
 3. Invoke the “Hello, world!” program.
 4. Output a transaction URL that you can view on Solana Explorer.